patternfly/training-scenarios/html-css/layouts/step1-instructions.md

 2) <strong>Locate the parent container for the modal component.</strong>

-The parent container is the wrapper that is one level above its child.
-In this case it is the `pf-c-backdrop` class.
+The parent container is the wrapper, which is one level above its child.
+In this case, it is the `pf-c-backdrop` class.

 Add `pf-l-bullseye` to to the class `pf-c-backdrop`.